Ruminatesoftware/ProductCart/README.md

-<h1 align="center">Shopping Cart System</h1>
+<h1 align="center">Product Cart System</h1>

-This repository is a shopping cart system designed for FiveM, utilizing React and Lua.
+This repository is a product cart system designed for FiveM, utilizing React and Lua.
 It includes several useful utilities.
 It supports both browser-based and in-game development workflows.

 ## Requirements